jfarmer/setup-environment/README.md

 In school, you are typically only ever producing work for yourself or the TA/professor who grades it.
 Heck, in many computer science courses the daily/weekly homework is graded automatically by a computer program — no humans in sight!

-In that environment, you don't suffer (much) for working in a way that makes collaboration harder.
-In this environment, you will.
-And having a different development setup *makes collaboration harder*.
+In that environment, it doesn't really hurt to work a way that makes collaboration harder.
+In this environment, it will hurt a lot.

-Here are some examples:
+Here are some ways that having a different development setup *makes collaboration harder*:

 - **Preparing written material**

   Let's say you played around with a new tool/technology and want to write a how-to guide for your classmates.
 For all you know, everyone's machine is configured differently.

-How can you make sure everyone in the class can follow your guide without knowing all the possible ways people's machines might be configured?
+  What will you do to

 - **Helping classmates when they're stuck**